commonsharp/SurvivalProject-Server/README.md

 - [ ] Change every saveUser call to a shorter SQL query to reduce database operations.
 - [ ] Rename each SQL table according to the naming convention.
 - [ ] The sorting of userSessions is done in O(nlgn) instead of O(n).
+- [ ] Add foreign keys in the database.
 - [ ] Lose code/cash/coins when you make a purchase.
 - [ ] Unpack b6oy's sp2.exe and get rid of the badboys.
 - [x] Change the tutorial item class to net.objects.Item.